 2 cups long grain or jasmine rice, cooked

 1 tsp apple cider vinegar

-4-5 large peppers, seeds and insides cleaned out, none spicy – red, yellow, green, or orange
+4-5 large sweet peppers, seeds cleaned out – red, yellow, green, or orange

 2 tsp Italian seasoning

 1/2 cup Parmesan cheese, grated, or your favorite melting cheese – mozzarella, Fontina, Asiago or a strong Gouda, like Estate, with hints of caramel, and a toothsome bite